-Geraldine L. Sedlar (53) is a nominee to be a director of the Company and was recommended to the Nominating Committee by a non-management director.
+Geraldine L. Sedlar (54) has served as a director of the Company since May 2004.
 Ms. Sedlar, business owner and author, gained recognition with her first book On Target and again with her second book Don't Retire, REWIRE.
 In 1994 she founded her executive search firm, SEDLAR & MINERS, specializing in the recruitment of senior management for Fortune 500 companies.
-From 1987 to 1994 Ms. Sedlar was Editor-At-Large of Working Woman Magazine.
+In 2004 Ms. Sedlar transformed Sedlar & Miners into a consulting firm specializing in retirement solutions.
+From 1987 to 1994 Ms. Sedlar was Editor-At-Large of Working WomanMagazine.
 She served on the board of the YWCA of New York City for 10 years, and chaired the 2000 member Academy of Women Achievers.
 She sits on the Board of Women's Forum and sat on the Board of Trustees of the USS Intrepid Sea Air and Space Museum.
 Ms. Sedlar is a graduate of Michigan State University, and began her career as an assistant buyer in the Jewelry department of Abraham & Strauss.